adiwg/mdEditor-doc/reference/edit-window/contact/contact-record.md

  * The <span class="md-panel">Contact</span>'s name is displayed at the top of the <span class="md-window">Edit Window</span>.

  * There is a small <span class="btn btn-default btn-xs">Show</span> button in the <span class="md-window">Breadcrumb Bar</span> that will open a view with all of the <span class="md-panel">Contact</span>'s information displayed.
-This may be helpful when determining if you have selected the intended contact for editing or just want to see what information was entered for a contact.
+This may be helpful when determining if you have selected the intended contact for editing or when you just want to see what information was entered for a contact.

 ---